timgit/pg-boss/docs/usage.md

 The promise will resolve on a successful failure state assignment, or reject if not all of the requested jobs could not be marked as failed.

 > See comments above on `cancel([ids])` regarding when the promise will resolve or reject because of a batch operation.

+## `deleteQueue(name)`

+Deletes all jobs in the specified queue from the active job table.
+All jobs in the archive table are retained.

+## `deleteAllQueues()`

+Deletes all jobs from all queues in the active job table.
+All jobs in the archive table are retained.
+I guess you know what you're getting into with a function named like this.

 # Events